ImErvin/Odot/README.md

 # Odot
-Mobile Applications Development Project.
-To do list, created using Ionic and Cordova
+Mobile Applications Development Project; A to do list, created using Ionic and Cordova.
+Written by ImErvin